xz0127/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Nuudle home folder.

 **Q**: What are the acceptable date time format?<br>
-**A**: Nuudle supports multiple date time formats as well as natural date time language:
+**A**: Nuudle supports multiple date time formats as well as natural date time language :

 Date Formats | Time Formats | Natural Date | Natural Time :---------------:|:----------------:|:----------------:|:----------------: